 What are credit cards?

-Credit cards can be used to make purchases at merchants that accept them, both in-store and online.
+Credit cards can be used to make purchases at merchants that accept them in-store and online.
 They can also be used to withdraw cash from ATMs.
-When a purchase is made, the cardholder is required to make at least a minimum payment each month to the issuer, which is typically a percentage of the total balance.
+When a purchase is made, the cardholder must make at least a minimum payment each month to the issuer, which is typically a percentage of the total balance.
 If the cardholder does not make the minimum payment by the due date, they may be charged a late fee.

 There are various types of credit cards available, each with different features, benefits, and terms.
 Some credit cards are designed for individuals with good credit, while others are intended for those with poor credit or no credit.
-Additionally, some credit cards offer rewards, such as cash back or points, for making purchases with the card.
+Some credit cards offer rewards, such as cashback or points, for making purchases with the card.
 These rewards can be redeemed for merchandise, travel, or statement credits.

 While credit cards can be a convenient and useful financial tool, it is important for cardholders to be responsible with their use and to make sure they fully understand the terms and conditions of the card.
 Misuse of credit cards can lead to high levels of debt and negatively impact one’s credit score.